RainbowC0/TermuC/README.md

 ## Technology

-This app uses `com.termux.RUN_COMMAND` to call Termux to run command, and run `clangd` language server with `netcat`, which builds an insistant I/O channel, offering functions as diagnosing and compilation.
+This app uses `com.termux.RUN_COMMAND` to call Termux to run command, and run `clangd` language server with `netcat`, which builds an insistent I/O channel, offering functions as diagnosing and compilation.

 ## Features